cheynepierce/SalesforceStyleGuide/README.md

 it will not be obvious 6 months down the road.

 Do not set workflow criteria to "True" unless absolutely necessary.
-Always use more specific criteria, when possible, since it makes it the rule's purpose clearer.
+Always use more specific criteria, when possible, since it makes the rule's purpose clearer.

 Be careful to account for potentially invalid values for field update formulas.
 A common example is a divide-by-zero error.
 When using formulas that have variables as the divisor, make sure that the formula checks that the divisor is not equal to zero.

 Bad:
 ```